charliecalvert/CloudNotes/Assignments/React/ReactReduxBasics.md

 ## Redux with props

+In its pure form, each component that wants to access Redux can do so on its own, without looking at **props**, and without peering into any other modules.
+But you can, if you want, pass down the Redux state in props.
 This is not the "right" way to do Redux.
-Yet, on the other hand, there is no wrong way.
-The point of Redux is that it provides much more flexibility than a monolithic tool like **Angular.** So if you want to pass down state with props, go ahead and do it.
-But there is a "better" way.
+Yet, on the other hand, it is not wrong.
+Redux provides much more flexibility than a monolithic tool like **Angular.** So if you want to pass down **state** with **props**, go ahead and do it.
+But there is a "better" way, which will be explained later in this document.

 ```javascript
 constructor(props) {